-Infusion-related adverse events have been reported with anidulafungin, including rash, urticaria, flushing, pruritus, dyspnea, bronchospasm and hypotension.
-Infusion-related adverse events are infrequent when the rate of anidulafungin infusion does not exceed 1.1 mg/minute (see sections 4.2, 4.8 and 6.6).
+Infusion-related adverse events have been reported with anidulafungin, including rash, urticaria, flushing, pruritus, dyspnoea, bronchospasm and hypotension.
+Infusion-related adverse events are infrequent when the rate of anidulafungin infusion does not exceed 1.1 mg/min.

-Exacerbation of infusion-related reactions by co-administration of anaesthetics has been seen in a non-clinical (rat) study (see section 5.3).
+Exacerbation of infusion-related reactions by co-administration of anaesthetics has been seen in a nonclinical (rat) study (see section 5.3).
 The clinical relevance of this is unknown.
 Nevertheless, care should be taken when co-administering anidulafungin and anaesthetic agents.